raspberrypilearning/cd-sebento-htmlcss-3/en/step_8.md

 ## Design cool page layouts

 + For this card you should work with a page that contains a `main` element with three elements inside: one `article` and two `aside`s.
 Go ahead and create these first if you need to.
-If you want to work with my website, add the `aside` code from the previous Sushi Card to the Attractions page.
+If you want to work with my website, add the `aside` code from the previous Sushi Card to the Protected Birds page.

 Here are three different page layouts you'll be applying: